Don't like Zotero?

-Zotero (pronounced "zoh-TAIR-oh") is a Firefox addon that collects, manages, and cites research sources.
+Zotero (pronounced "zoh-TAIR-oh") is a browser tool that collects, manages, and cites research sources.
 It's easy to use, lives in your web browser where you do your work, and best of all it's free.
 Zotero allows you to attach PDFs, notes and images to your citations, organize them into collections for different projects, and create bibliographies using Word or OpenOffice.
 It is easier to use than RefWorks and surprisingly powerful.

 Using This Guide